So first, ask yourself these questions:

 - What type of information the student needs to send with their support inquiry (eg., class name, full name, email address, and any other important information like screenshots or other details that will help identify the case)

 - The expected time it takes to receive a response from support

-Most technology companies list the above information clearly on their website, and students who immediately ask you for help are skipping many other resources that could help resolve their issue much faster.
+Most tech companies will have the above information listed on their website or on your customer agreement.
+Make sure it's clearly laid out for students to prevent them from asking you for help, and ultimately skipping many other important resources that could resolve their issue much faster.